 By Key Stone Scout

-For my build I immediately got impatient and started buying components daily (“No honey I swear this was on back order from a while ago – and yes of course I’m concurrently saving for Junior’s college fund!”).
-As the parts came in I got even more excited.
-“What a year,” I thought, “making a baby and making my first firearm”.
+I immediately got impatient and started buying components almost daily.
+(No honey, I swear this was on back order from months ago – and yes of course I’m still contributing to Junior’s college fund!).
+As the parts trickled in I got even more excited.

 1. I made it.
-There are few like it and this is mine.
-A pride issue involved after assembly and then punching accurate consistent holes at 150 yards.
-It also has never hiccupped once and this is after nearly 2,000 rounds through the thing.
-All of this stuff builds confidence and swells the nether regions.
+There are many like it and this one is mine.
+There’s a lot of pride involved in assembly followed by punching accurate, consistent holes at 100 yards.
+My little project also has never hiccupped after nearly 2,000 rounds through the thing.
+All of this stuff builds confidence and fluffs the ego.